TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## Graduate Pages

+- ADD OLD IMAGE NAME ACF FOR IMAGES WITH OLD NAME
 - go back to relative links in learn more section
 - check existing photos for hero
 - add character counter and lower font for more than 12 characters, on title?